 Step 4: Preparing for take back of the property or force a sale

-Once the Statement of Claim is issued and served, and the mortgagor does not file a Statement of Defence, the lender can obtain default judgment.
-After signing the default judgment, the lender must then bring a motion to request leave of the court to allow for the issuance of a Writ of Possession.
+Once the lender issues and serves a Statement of Claim, the lender can obtain default judgment (or deficiency judgment).
+After signing the default judgment, the lender must then bring a motion to request leave of the court order to allow for the issuance of a Writ of Possession.

 Step 5: Selling the property

-Once any occupants of the property vacate, the lender can then proceed to sell the property.
-The property must sell for fair market value, not at a steep discount.
+Once any occupants of the property vacate, the lender or mortgage company can then proceed.
+They will sell the property as a public sale.
+The mortgaged property must sell for fair market value, not at a steep discount.
+Such sale would ideally close quickly and to the highest bidder (if applicable).
+This is to ensure that the lender gets their funds back.
+The ownership of the property changes hands at the time of the closing.

 The Power of Sale process takes around 6 months, Foreclosure can take over a year

-What Can a homeowner do to stop this process?
+Can a homeowner stop the power of sale process?

 1. Get a second mortgage to bring the first mortgage back into good standing

-2. Consolidate and start over: Replace a problem mortgage with a new mortgage
+2. Consolidate and start over: Replace a problem mortgage and outstanding balance with a new mortgage deed

 3. Sell the property through a Guelph Realtor

 The best solution may vary.
-It depends on the value of the property, the total value of mortgages and what stage of the legal process the lender is currently in.
+It depends on the value of the property and the total value of mortgages.
+Plus, the stage of the legal process the lender is currently in.
 The simple solution: get a new mortgage in order to pay the arrears plus fees on the first mortgage.
 This allows you to bring it back into good standing.
-More about finding the best mortgage rate here

 If you cannot qualify for a mortgage you should sell the property before the lender can take it.
 This way you avoid many of the fees involved with the Power of Sale.
 You can also avoid losing equity in the case of Foreclosure.